 The Pollutant Release and Transfer Register (PRTR; in Dutch, 'Emissieregistratie' [ER]) collects and formally establishes annual emissions of pollutants to air, water and soil.
-The PRTR is a collaborative group that includes the following and other entities: Statistics Netherlands (CBS), Wageningen University & Research (WUR), the

-National Institute for Public Health and the Environment (RIVM) and PBL Netherlands Environmental Assessment Agency.
+The PRTR is a collaborative group that includes the following and other entities: Statistics Netherlands (CBS), Wageningen University & Research (WUR), the National Institute for Public Health and the Environment (RIVM) and PBL Netherlands Environmental Assessment Agency.
 It is coordinated by RIVM, under the supervision of the Netherlands Enterprise Agency (RVO), which acts as the National Inventory Entity (NIE) for greenhouse gas reporting.
 The PRTR is commissioned by the Ministry of Economic Affairs and Climate Policy (EZK) and the Ministry of Infrastructure and Water Management (I&W).

 Within the PRTR, several teams work on specific sectors defined by the guideline criteria, including the task force on Agriculture and Land Use.
 Emissions from land use, land use change and forestry (LULUCF) are reported according to an unrelated calculation method.
 They are therefore not discussed here, but they are available in Arets et al. (2022).
 This report concerns emissions to air originating from agricultural activities, based on the National Emission Model for Agriculture (NEMA) of the independent Dutch Scientific Committee of the Manure Act (CDM).
 The current report provides an overview of the methods applied in NEMA to estimate emissions of CH4, NH3, N2O, NO_x, NMVOC, PM10, PM{2.5} and CO2 from the agricultural sector.
-This methodology report has made five methodological changes from the previous methodology report (Van der Zee et al., 2021).
-The first change consists of the estimation of the number of mules and asses between 1990 and 2009 (section 2.2.1).
-The second change consists of the estimation of the number of broilers and ducks (section 2.2.1).
-The third change consists of the implementation of measures to reduce the amount of particulate matter emissions from poultry housing.
-From 2015 onwards data is available on the number of poultry housing with additional measures to reduce the emissions of PM10 and PM2.5 (section 9.2.2).
-The fourth change consists of the manure distribution on grassland and arable land that has been applied for the calculation of NH3 emissions.
-The distribution has been made consistent with the applied manure distribution for the calculation of N2O emissions between 2000 and 2015.
-Between 2016 and 2019 the distribution was already consistent for both emissions (section 10.3.2).
-The fifth change consists of an update of the surface area of organic soils.
-A new approach for estimating the area of organic soils from 2015 onwards has been implemented (section 12.7.2).
+This report contains updated uncertainty calculations.

-Emissions data are available through the website www.prtr.nl, as well as in annual reports on greenhouse-gas emissions (National Inventory Report, NIR) and other pollutants (Informative Inventory Report, IIR).
+Emissions data are available through the website www.emissieregistratie.nl, as well as in annual reports on greenhousegas emissions (National Inventory Report, NIR) and other pollutants (Informative Inventory Report, IIR).
 Data from the PRTR are also used for the evaluation of national environmental policy and in many other environmental reports.
-For this reason, annual reports are also published in Dutch with updated NEMA results (Van Bruggen et al., 2022; in prep.).
+For this reason, annual reports are also published in Dutch with updated NEMA results (Van Bruggen et al., 2023; in prep.).